madelinecambo/100_Days_Of_Code_Python/Day51-Twitter_Complaint_Bot/readme.md

 ### 3. Challenges and Learning
 - **Challenges Faced:**
   - Twitter detected abnormal activity and immediately added an additional step for logging in
   - Additionally the functionality of clicking the post button never worked properly.
 I had to manually pressure the Post button to get the Tweet to Post.
 If I had more time for this project I would try some additional ways of finding the Post Button element to make sure it was fully functional and automated.
+  - The project took longer than expected given that it's a relatively straight forward task.
+It seems like Twitter has anti bot measures built in, that slightly changed the web page to make driving it with Selenium more difficult.
+This added time and complexity to the project.

 ### 4. Final Project - Automated Twitter Complaint Bot